 Tell us how the story came to be.

-If you could invite an author, past or present, to an evening of karaoke, who would it be and what would you make them sing?
+If you could invite three authors, past or present, to dinner, who would it be, and what would you talk about?

 What is your favorite Bradbury story/novel?

 “There Will Come Soft Rains” is absolutely my favorite.
 It’s such an ominous ghost story that immerses you immediately.

 I’m currently working on a story based around the condition folie a deux.
 So far it’s a surreal kind of horror story, the kind of monsters that you see from the corner of your eye rather than being attacked directly.
 I can also sometimes be found lurking around WordPress at girlcontraband.wordpress.com.